 CSC’s diverse team of consultants bring a breadth of perspective and experience to our work.
 This enables our team to tailor each project and be responsive to the unique needs and goals of our clients and community partners.
 Read on to learn about our current programs and services, and don’t hesitate to reach out for more information.

-Creative Strategies for Change is proud to present “Community Cypher”, an energy packed celebration of intentional art and connection!
+Creative Strategies for Change is proud to present “Community Cypher”, an energy packed celebration of intentional art and connection happening every third Thursday at 6:30pm.
 This is a call for people of any age to join in a space of solidarity and exchange.
 Part open mic, part party, part workshop all focused on enjoying brave creative space together.
 Come dance, vent, sing, share poems, and get involved in the community conversation.
 Or just come vibe and witness the greatness being shared!
 This event is all ages.
 A donation of $5-20 is suggested, all are welcome!
 Your donations of any size keep this programs open and accessible to all!
 Community Cypher occurs monthly and is donation based.

 Mental Health Mondays